carlosedp/zio-temporal-hello/Readme.md

 The app uses `zio-http` to publish Prometheus metrics from `zio-metrics` library.

+For a simple app with only workflows and integrated worker/client, check the [simple](https://github.com/carlosedp/zio-temporal-hello/tree/simple) tag.
+This is similar to the example from Temporal Java [tutorial](https://learn.temporal.io/getting_started/java/hello_world_in_java).

 ## Usage

 Start the Temporal full stack using the provided docker-compose file: